zowe/zowe-client-samples/python-sdk-sample/README.md

 ## Quickstart

-After you install the package, import the class SampleSDK from modules Below is a simple script of how to run the sample SDK:
+After you install the package, import the class SampleSDK from modules Below is a simple script of how to run the sample SDK, assuming the script file is located under the `python-sdk-sample` folder:

 ```python
 from src import SampleSdk